fury-gl/fury/docs/source/posts/2022/2022-08-01-week-7-shivam.rst

 Did you get stuck anywhere?
 ---------------------------

-I still need to figure out how to apply transformation matrix to the actor and not to the polydata.
+I still need to figure out how to apply the transformation matrix to the actor and not to the polydata.